 PCOS is strongly linked with obesity—and as obesity levels have risen, PCOS has become a more common diagnosis.
 But there are also lean women who suffer from PCOS.
 Almost all women with PCOS, however, have some degree of insulin resistance, which is also known as pre-diabetes.

 RELATED: What is High Glucose?

 The first-line therapy for PCOS is a diet and lifestyle makeover with the primary goal of improving the body’s sensitivity to insulin.
-Here are 3 ways to start on a virtuous path.

 3 ways to improve insulin sensitivity and alleviate PCOS symptoms